Srijani-coder/Mbti_type/README.md

 2. ISFJ (The Protector): Caring, loyal, and practical.
 Values harmony and cooperation. </br>
 3. INFJ (The Counselor): Idealistic, insightful, and compassionate.
 Seeks meaning and connection. </br>
 4. INTJ (The Mastermind): Strategic, logical, and independent.
 Values knowledge and competence. </br>
-5.ISTP (The Craftsman): Analytical, practical, and adventurous.
-Prefers hands-on problemsolving.</br> 6.ISFP (The Composer): Artistic, sensitive, and easygoing.
-Values personal freedom and experiences.</br> 7.INFP (The Healer): Idealistic, creative, and empathetic.
+5. ISTP (The Craftsman): Analytical, practical, and adventurous.
+Prefers hands-on problemsolving.</br>
+6. ISFP (The Composer): Artistic, sensitive, and easygoing.
+Values personal freedom and experiences.</br>
+7. INFP (The Healer): Idealistic, creative, and empathetic.
 Seeks authenticity and personal growth.</br>
-8.INTP (The Architect): Intellectual, curious, and unconventional.
-Values logic and theoretical exploration.</br> 9.ESTP (The Dynamo): Energetic, pragmatic, and spontaneous.
+8. INTP (The Architect): Intellectual, curious, and unconventional.
+Values logic and theoretical exploration.</br>
+9. ESTP (The Dynamo): Energetic, pragmatic, and spontaneous.
 Enjoys taking risks and living in the moment. </br>
-10.ESFP (The Performer): Enthusiastic, sociable, and fun-loving.
+10. ESFP (The Performer): Enthusiastic, sociable, and fun-loving.
 Values experiences and connection with others. </br>
-11.ENFP (The Champion): Imaginative, enthusiastic, and people-oriented.
-Values creativity and personal growth.</br> 12.ENTP (The Visionary): Innovative, outspoken, and resourceful.
+11. ENFP (The Champion): Imaginative, enthusiastic, and people-oriented.
+Values creativity and personal growth.</br>
+12. ENTP (The Visionary): Innovative, outspoken, and resourceful.
 Enjoys debating and exploring new ideas. </br>
-13.ESTJ (The Supervisor): Practical, organized, and efficient.
+13. ESTJ (The Supervisor): Practical, organized, and efficient.
 Prefers structure and clear rules. </br>
-14.ESFJ (The Provider): Warm, cooperative, and responsible.
-Values relationships and community.</br> 15.ENFJ (The Teacher): Charismatic, empathetic, and supportive.
+14. ESFJ (The Provider): Warm, cooperative, and responsible.
+Values relationships and community.</br>
+15. ENFJ (The Teacher): Charismatic, empathetic, and supportive.
 Enjoys helping others and fostering growth. </br>
-16.ENTJ (The Commander): Assertive, strategic, and decisive.
+16. ENTJ (The Commander): Assertive, strategic, and decisive.
 Values leadership and achievement. </br>
 The MBTI is widely used in various settings, including personal development, career counselling, team building, and organizational development.
 However, it is important to note that while many find the MBTI framework useful for understanding themselves and others, it has also faced criticism for its validity and reliability in the field of psychology.
 Necessary Application:
 This analysis can help with: